codeliezel/ireporter-Backend/README.md

 - Users can add images to their records, to support their claims.
 - Users can add videos to their records, to support their claims.
 - The user gets an email notification when the Admin acts on their record.
-- The user gets a SMS notification when the Admin acts on their record.
+- The user gets a message notification when the Admin acts on their record.

 ## The tools used in the creation of this project

 - Node.js & Express.
-- ESLINT(AirBnB style guide).
+- Eslint.
 - Mocha, Chai, Istanbul & NYC for testing.
 - Mocha, Chai, Istanbul & NYC for testing.
 - Babel(To transpire down from ES6 to ES5